dusk-network/dusk-protocol/consensus/chain-management/README.md

 2. $inSync = false$

 #### *HandleSyncTimeout*
-The *HandleSyncTimeout* procedure checks if the sync timeout $\tau_{Sync}$ expires when synchronizing or pre-synchronizing with a peer.
+This procedure checks if the sync timeout $\tau_{Sync}$ expires when synchronizing or pre-synchronizing with a peer.
 If the timeout expires while synchronizing, the synchronization is ended and the [*SALoop*][sl] restarted, if needed.
 If it expires when pre-syncing, the sync information is reset.

 Only a single synchronization process is done at a time, so $\tau_{Sync}$ is unique.